ageeknamedslickback/jipange/README.md

 # SIMPLE TODO-LIST API WITH DRF

-This is a simple project that explores in depth the basic concepts in Django and in depth concept of Django REST Framework.

-Standards followed in this project includes recommedations made in the book _Two Scoops Of Django_ and the _Django REST Framework Documentation_.
+This is a simple project that explores the basic concepts in Django and Django REST Framework in depth.
+Standards followed in this project include recommedations made in the book _Two Scoops Of Django_ and the _Django REST Framework Documentation_.

 ## Endpoints